RasheenW/On-Premise-Active-Directory-Configuration-with-Azure-VMs/README.md

 <h2> Domain Admin User Creation </h2>

-Now within Active Directory we will be creating an Orginazational Unit that we will call "_Employees", "_Admins" & "_Clients" within DC-1.
+Now within Active Directory we will be creating an Orginazational Unit that we will call "_Employees", "_Admins" & "_Clients" within DC-1 (These names are important, Within the next section we will be utilizing a script that uses _EMPLOYEES)
 The first step to navigate there, Click start, Open "Windows Administrative Tools" Folder & Click "Active Directory Users and Computers"

 <img src=https://i.imgur.com/Nr4ryFS.png>